Elimination Chamber (2010): Main event matches

-The main event of the pay-per-view was the SmackDown Elimination Chamber match for the World Heavyweight Championship, featuring The Undertaker, CM Punk, Rey Mysterio, Chris Jericho, John Morrison, and R-Truth.
+The final match of the pay-per-view was the SmackDown Elimination Chamber match for the World Heavyweight Championship, which was SmackDown's main event, featuring The Undertaker, CM Punk, Rey Mysterio, Chris Jericho, John Morrison, and R-Truth.
 Mysterio, Morrison, and Jericho entered first and were locked into pods.
 The Undertaker was the fourth to make his way down to the ring, but an accident occurred during his entrance when his pyrotechnics were mistimed, resulting in him being momentarily engulfed in flames.
 He was cleared by a ringside doctor to wrestle, however, and was able to compete in the match.
 The final two, who were to start the match, were CM Punk, who was accompanied by his stable, the Straight Edge Society of Serena and Luke Gallows, and R-Truth.
 Punk cut a promo on his way to the ring, but was interrupted by R-Truth's entrance.
 Punk was able to eliminate R-Truth in approximately three-and-a-half minutes, before any other competitor had entered the match, and finished his promo afterward.
 Mysterio entered after the first five minutes had passed, and eliminated Punk before the next competitor entered.
 The next entrant was revealed to be Jericho, and he and Mysterio wrestled for five minutes until Morrison was released.
-Morrison utilised his "Starship Pain" finisher (a split-legged corkscrew moonsault) to pin Mysterio and eliminate him from the match.
-The final entrant into the match was the defending champion The Undertaker, who was able to eliminate Morrison following a chokeslam onto the chamber floor after approximately 28 minutes.
-Shawn Michaels, who had requested and been denied a match with The Undertaker for WrestleMania, snuck into the chamber, and performed his "Sweet Chin Music" superkick on The Undertaker.
-This allowed Jericho to pin The Undertaker to win the match and the World Heavyweight Championship for the third time.
+Morrison utilised his "Starship Pain" finisher to pin Mysterio and eliminate him from the match.
+The final entrant into the match was the defending champion The Undertaker, who was able to eliminate Morrison following a chokeslam onto the chamber floor after approximately 28 minutes, leaving The Undertaker and Jericho as the final two.
+Both men managed to land most of their signature moves on each other, with Jericho getting numerous near-falls on The Undertaker.
+The Undertaker Managed to fight back and perform his signature Last Ride maneuver on Jericho.
+As The Undertaker began to pick Jericho up, Shawn Michaels, who had requested and been denied a match with The Undertaker for WrestleMania, snuck into the chamber, and performed his "Sweet Chin Music" on The Undertaker.
+This allowed a shocked Jericho to pin The Undertaker to win the match and the World Heavyweight Championship for the third time.